020perry/web_backend_test_api/README.md

     2. Set the username.
     3. Set the password.
 4. Use phpMyAdmin:
-Select your database from the list on the left.
-   1.Click on the 'Import' tab at the top.
+    1. Click on the 'Import' tab at the top.
-   2.Click on the 'Choose File' button and select your dump file.
+    2. Click on the 'Choose File' button and select your dump file.
-   3.Click on the 'Go' button at the bottom to start the import process.
+    3. Click on the 'Go' button at the bottom to start the import process.

 This will create the necessary tables and fill them with some initial data.
 5. Set your project's base path in `/routes/router.php` as follows: